352d SOSS deploy Air Rapid Response Kit during readiness exercise

 |0

-This work, 352d SOSS deploy Air Rapid Response Kit during readiness exercise [Image 7 of 7], by SrA Brandon Esau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 352d SOSS deploy Air Rapid Response Kit during readiness exercise, by SrA Brandon Esau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT